-If the opposition is filed with B as opponent and a copy of the registration certificate shows A as owner of the earlier mark, the opposition will be rejected as not substantiated, unless the opponent has submitted evidence of the transfer and, if already available, the registration of the transfer in the relevant register or the opponent has shown that A and B are the same legal entity, which has merely changed its name.
+If the opposition is filed with 'B' as the opponent and the evidence shows 'A' as the owner of the earlier mark, the opposition will be rejected as not substantiated, unless the opponent has submitted evidence of the transfer and, if already available, the registration of the transfer in the relevant register, or the opponent has shown that 'A' and 'B' are the same legal entity, which has merely changed its name.
+A difference in the legal form may, depending on the jurisdiction, indicate different legal entities.

 If the opponent is a licensee of the trade mark proprietor, the extract of the registration will normally show when a licence has been registered.
 However, some Member States do not record licences in their registers.
 In all cases, it is up to the opponent to demonstrate that it is a licensee and also that it is authorised by the trade mark owner to file an opposition.
-There are no restrictions on what evidence can be submitted to support such an authorisation: for example, any express authorisation on behalf of the trade mark proprietor, such as the licence contract, is deemed sufficient, so long as it contains indications concerning the authorisation or entitlement to file the opposition.
+This authorisation cannot be presumed from the licensee status (16/05/2019, T-354/18, SKYFi /SKY et al., EU:T:2019:33, § 21-26).
+There are no restrictions on what evidence can be submitted to support such an authorisation: for example, any express authorisation on behalf of the trade mark proprietor, such as the licence contract, is deemed sufficient, so long as it contains indications concerning the authorisation to file the opposition.